mhyatt000/nvim/README.md

 # nvim
 my nvim config

+# INSTALL

+Run chmod u+x nvim-linux-x86_64.appimage && ./nvim-linux-x86_64.appimage
+If your system does not have FUSE you can extract the appimage:

+    ./nvim-linux-x86_64.appimage --appimage-extract
+    ./squashfs-root/usr/bin/nvim

 ## important notes
 - copilot and lsps require nodejs > 18
     - nvm works fine